Stodels: History

 Stodels was established in Cape Town, South Africa, in 1962, when founder Robert Stodel began making sales through a mail-order catalogue, door-to-door visits, and out of his van on the Grand Parade in Cape Town.

-The first Stodels garden center opened in 1968, in the residential suburb of Kenilworth, Cape Town followed by the opening of a Stodels Bellville garden center in 1973, where the company's headquarters is situated today.
+The first Stodels garden centre opened in 1968, in the residential suburb of Kenilworth, Cape Town followed by the opening of a Stodels Bellville garden centre in 1973, where the company's headquarters are situated today.

-In 2006, Robert Stodel's son, Nick Stodel, took over the business, thereafter opening 5 more garden centers.
+In 2006, Robert Stodel's son, Nick Stodel, took over the business, thereafter opening 5 more garden centres.

 In 2011, Nick became the President of the South African Nursery Association (SANA), and was the first President of the International Garden Centre Association (IGCA) to be elected from the African continent and the Southern Hemisphere.

-In March 2012, Stodels opened a garden center in the Cape Town residential suburb of Constantia, which was later replaced by a garden center in Bergvliet.
+In March 2012, Stodels opened a garden centre in the Cape Town residential suburb of Constantia, which was later replaced by a garden centre in Bergvliet.

 In August 2012, the company opened a garden center in Somerset West.

 Operations

-The company has 8 garden centers, located across 2 provinces in South Africa.
+The company has seven garden centers, located across two provinces in South Africa.

 Stodels sells, among other things, outdoor and indoor plants, seeds, soil, and plant-related decor items, such as pots.

 The retailer also operates Stodels Cafés at some of its locations, serving food and drinks.

 Stodels operates a free loyalty program called Stodels Garden Club, providing clients who register with discounts on garden center purchases, points for purchases, gifts, and discounts at Stodels Cafés.